 The Sony HT-Z9F is a better 3.1 soundbar setup than the LG SN6Y.
 The Sony has a more neutral default sound profile, supports more surround sound formats, including Dolby Atmos, and has more wireless playback options like Chromecast and AirPlay.
 It has less sound customization options than the LG, however.
 If you don't care as much about surround support and prefer being able to customize the way your soundbar sounds, the LG may be a better option.

 The Samsung HW-R650 is a better 3.1 channel soundbar setup than the LG SN6Y for most people.
 The Samsung has a better-balanced default sound profile, more sound enhancement features including a full graphic EQ, and better stereo dynamics.
 However, it can't passthrough 4k video, so the LG is a better option if you'd like to use your soundbar as a hub between your TV and 4k content sources, like a Blu-ray player or gaming console.

 The Samsung HW-Q90R is a much better, more complete soundbar setup than the LG SN6Y.
 The Samsung uses a 7.1.4 channel configuration, which results in a much more immersive listening experience than the 3.1-channel Sony.
 The Samsung also supports Atmos, and its subwoofer produces more bass for action movies or electronic music.
 The LG is much more compact, though, which makes it a better choice if you're tight on space.

 The LG SN6Y is a more versatile 3.1 channel soundbar than the Klipsch Bar 48.
 The LG produces more bass, has more sound enhancement features, and has a full HDMI-in port so you can use it as a hub between your TV and home media devices.
-However, the Klipsch gets much louder, which makes it worth considering if you need something for parties or a very large room.
+However, the Klipsch gets much louder, albeit with more compression, which makes it worth considering if you need something for parties or a very large room.